 5. Do you have single occupancy rooms?

-Yes, we offer single-room occupancy suites and apartments for freshman.
-These are four-bedroom units, where each occupant has his or her own bedroom, but share a common bathroom, living room and kitchen (if applicable).
+Yes, we offer single-room occupancy suites and apartments for first year students.
+These are four-bedroom units, where each occupant has their own bedroom, but share a common bathroom, living room and kitchen (if applicable).

 We offer single-room occupancy apartments for upperclass residents.
-These are four-bedroom units, where each occupant has his or her own bedroom, but shares a common bathroom, living room and kitchen.
+These are four-bedroom units, where each occupant has their own bedroom, but shares a common bathroom, living room and kitchen.

 6. Is there a meal plan available?

-Yes, meal plans are mandatory for both freshman and sophomore and upperclass residents.
-Annual meal plans are allocated by term through a combination of block meals and a declining balance or flex dollar program.
-Meal plan funds roll between terms, but not between academic years.
+Yes, meal plans are mandatory for both first year and second year and upperclass residents.
+Annual meal plans are allocated by term.
+Meal plan funds roll between terms, but not between academic years unless a resident contracts to live on campus concurrent years.
+In this case a resident may roll up to 10% of prior year unused meal plan funds to the subsequent contract year.

 7. Can I request a specific person to be my roommate?

-Yes, through the self-select roommate matching system you will be able to search for a specific roommate by last name.
+Upperclass residents may self-select their roommates and/or room through the self-select system.
+This system enables you to search for a specific roommates.
 Only individuals who have a completed housing application will appear on the roommate select screen.

-A complete housing application is considered to be the submission of a deposit, the financial guarantor/co-signer form and the completion of the online application.
+A complete housing application is considered to be the submission of a deposit, the financial guarantor/co-signer form (if required) and the completion of the online application.

 8. What do I need to bring if I live in the student apartments?